 This is a core module for the MathSys CDT, in which students work in groups on research projects provided by external partners of the Centre.
 This module relies on knowledge gained in core MathSys MSc taught modules preparing students for research collaborations and teamwork skills.
 The students will learn how to apply the skills and methods they acquired in the MSc taught programme on a research project related to real-world problems.
 They will undertake research in groups under the guidance of a CDT core staff member and an external partner.

 See Module Resources for details of the individual projects and assessment forms.

-- Week commencing 16 March 2020 - work on projects commences after finish of term 2.
-Groups have weekly meetings with academic convenors to assess progress.
+Week commencing 22 March - work on projects commences after finish of term 2

-- Week commencing 27 April 2020 - groups provide assessed interim reports in the form of poster presentations at the MathSys Annual Retreat.
+Week commencing 27 April - assessed poster presentations at Annual Conference

-- Noon on Monday 08 June 2020 - deadline for submission of final written reports.
+Monday 7th June (noon) - deadline for written reports

 Depends entirely on the nature of each research project.

 Assessment of the RSGs will be primarily group based and will include teamworking skills as part of the assessment criteria.
 Details of assessment criteria will be updated regularly on the Module Resources page.

 - Participation and contribution to overall execution of project (individual assessment): 25% + pass/fail hurdle.